jliocsar/express-boilerplate/README.md

 yarn dev
 ```

-### Generating a module or validation pipe with Plop
+### Generating a module or validation pipe using Plop

 ```sh
 yarn plop